nspcc-dev/neo-go/docs/neofs-blockstorage.md

 --index-attribute value                                                        Attribute key of the index file object --address value                                                                Address to use for signing the uploading and searching transactions in NeoFS
+--index-file-size value                                                        Size of index file (default: 128000) --workers value                                                                Number of workers to fetch, upload and search blocks concurrently (default: 50)
---index-file-size value                                                        Size of index file (default: 128000) --rpc-endpoint value, -r value                                                 RPC node address --timeout value, -s value                                                      Timeout for the operation (default: 10s) --wallet value, -w value                                                       Wallet to use to get the key for transaction signing; conflicts with --wallet-config flag
+--searchers value                                                              Number of concurrent searches for blocks (default: 20)
+--rpc-endpoint value, -r value                                                 RPC node address --timeout value, -s value                                                      Timeout for the operation (default: 10s) --wallet value, -w value                                                       Wallet to use to get the key for transaction signing; conflicts with --wallet-config flag